suzuki-aki-rin/twitch_eventsub_websocket_twichio_example/README.md

 ## Points
+- No need for callback server.
-- scope of access tokens: chat:edit chat:read moderator:read:followers
+- Scopes of access tokens: chat:edit chat:read moderator:read:followers
 - About subscription of follow, payload.data.broadcaster.channel is NONE.
-So, to send message, codes is like below.
+So, codes is like below to send message.
 ```
 await self.get_channel(payload.data.broadcaster.name).send('start')
 ```